hazelgrove/hazel/docs/Advanced-Logging.md

 - `Log.debug_state(__FUNCTION__, str, sexp)` is similar, but writes something like `"str = " ++ Sexplib.Sexp.to_string_hum(sexp)`.
 - `Log.debug_states(__FUNCTION__)` is just `debug_state` lifted to lists of (`str`, `sexp`) pairs.

-All of these functions use level `Log.Debug` and none of them consult the watch list.
+All three of these functions use level `Log.Debug` and none of them consult the watch list.
 They are intended for use as transient helpers and should not be committed to dev.

 In the coming weeks, there's a good chance the filtering dsl will become significantly more expressive.
 For example, I'll probably add match negation, and a "call stack" to drive context-depdendent selections, such as:

 - watch functions called by some (set of) parent function(s)
 - report which functions call some other (set of) function(s)